alastria/alastriaID-truffle-contracts/README.md

 |Owned.sol|	It assures that just the account which deployed a contract can update the version |

 ## Deploy Contracts
-In this section it will be possible to see how to work with Smart Contracts in different environments which are: Remix, Ganache + Truffle and in a test environment
+In this section it will be possible to see how to work with Smart Contracts in different environments which are: Remix, Ganache + Truffle and in a test environment.
+It will be explained for cases where you want to use your own scripts and in case you want to use the scripts you can find in the package.json file

+### Own Scripts

-### Remix
+#### Remix
 To work with remix, first of all you need to have installed remixd in your system, for this, you have to write the following command:
 `` npm i -g @remix-project/remixd `` doing this you have remixd installed.
 Once is done you have to write the next command to run the daemon pointing to the directory where the smart contracts are:
 ``